Cohen Plan: Xenophobia and anti-communism

 However, in the 1930s, anti-communism became institutionalized in Brazil.
-With the approval of a new National Security Law on 4 April 1935, which provided for crimes with imprecise definitions, in order to allow practically any manifestation that displeased the government to be framed, Vargas began to arrest and torture members of the organized working class and, finally, he closed down the National Liberation Alliance (ANL), whose members, upon being arbitrarily excluded from the political processes, began to plan a revolt under the leadership of the party's communist current.
+With the approval of a new National Security Law on 4 April 1935, which provided for crimes with imprecise definitions, in order to allow practically any manifestation that displeased the government to be framed, Vargas began to arrest and torture members of the organized working class and, finally, he closed down the National Liberation Alliance (ANL), whose members, upon being arbitrarily excluded from the political processes, began to plan a revolt under the leadership of the party's communist leader, Luis Carlos Prestes.
 This revolt, known as the Communist Uprising, quickly failed and its members were punished particularly violently, but it provided a lasting pretext to justify the hardening of the Vargas regime.

 Thus, the National Congress passed a series of measures that curtailed its own power, while the Executive Branch gained practically unlimited powers of repression.
 Media censorship, loss of civil rights, arbitrary arrests, deportations, torture and the murder of opponents multiplied, while society's fear of supposed enemies and the figure of Vargas as "the savior of the homeland" were reinforced.
-In its final phase, this same process involved the Cohen Plan, an eloquent example of the intersection between Brazilian anti-Semitism and anti-communism, which functioned as the "finishing of the anti-communist climate": it culminated in the coup on 10 November 1937, which closed the Congress, canceled elections and kept Vargas in power until 1945.
+In its final phase, this same process involved the Cohen Plan, an eloquent example of the intersection between Brazilian antisemitism and anti-communism, which functioned as the "finishing of the anti-communist climate": it culminated in the coup on 10 November 1937, which closed the Congress, canceled elections and kept Vargas in power until 1945.
 Partly because of the farce surrounding the Cohen Plan, the idea of an international communist conspiracy would become "by far the most powerful Brazilian conspiracy theory" of the last hundred years, with ramifications that extend to the present day.

 Recurring forgeries

-In addition to its anti-Semitic and anti-communist roots, the Cohen Plan is also part of a tradition of important falsifications in Brazilian political history, which is an expression of political fanaticism in the country and includes the case of the false letters attributed to Artur Bernardes in 1922, which almost prevented his election and inauguration, and the so-called Carta Brandi, also false, which threatened the inauguration of João Goulart and Juscelino Kubitschek in 1955.
+In addition to its antisemitic and anti-communist roots, the Cohen Plan is also part of a tradition of important falsifications in Brazilian political history, which is an expression of political fanaticism in the country and includes the case of the fake letters attributed to Artur Bernardes in 1922, which almost prevented his election and inauguration, and the so-called Carta Brandi, also false, which threatened the inauguration of João Goulart and Juscelino Kubitschek in 1955.
 While the first contained offenses falsely attributed to Bernardes with the aim of intensifying the military's opposition to him, and had repercussions in the tenentist revolts that he faced throughout his term, the second consisted of a document forged to make it appear authored by the Argentine deputy Antonio Jesús Brandi, and which supposedly contained articulations between Goulart and the government of Juan Domingo Perón aiming at the outbreak of an armed movement of a syndicalist nature in Brazil.
 Revealed by Carlos Lacerda a few days before the presidential elections, it was authenticated by the Brazilian military in charge of its investigation, but, in the end, it was proved that it was the work of two professional forgers.